Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 The apostle Paul tells us what love is and what it is not.
 We feel God's goodness when we are being what love is: patient and kind, unselfish and forgiving.
 We also feel the goodness within ourselves when we live in loving ways, and we recognize and acknowledge the goodness around us in the loving ways of others.

 We may sometimes find ourselves living outside of what love is.
 We become envious, angry, speaking and behaving unkindly.
 We are unforgiving.
 It is at these times that we do not feel the good that lies within, and we make the mistake of using the idea of image and likeness to believe that God could also behave in these ways, as if God could be angry, impatient, unforgiving.
 This is not so.
 God is always what love is and we know that when we are in a loving state, God is near.

-We turn again to the stories, and it appears that God does indeed share some of our lesser qualities at times, but as we read on, we find the good that is God making its way onto the stage, and love shining through the ever increasing opening in the curtain.
+We turn again to the stories, and it may appear that God does indeed share some of our lesser qualities at times, but as we read on, we find the good that is God making its way onto the stage, and find love shining through the ever increasing opening in the curtain.

 God Is Good

 On a mountain in the region of Moriah, Abraham had in his hand the knife with which he would use to give up his son for God.
 God said no. The boy was not to be harmed, and these kind of things were not going to be part of man's offerings to God.

 God told Noah that the earth and all the people on it would be destroyed.
 When the floodwaters receded, the earth was still there as evidenced by the mountain top, the plants survived as shown by the olive leaf, and the people and animals were there in the form of Noah, his family and his cargo.
 God was not to destroy all life because of the corruptness of man, and never again was God to curse the ground.
 But it was Adam who was told that the ground would be cursed.
 It was Adam who was told he would surely die if he ate from the tree.